soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 1. We pass a list that contains the currently grouped paragraph (paragraphs are separated by an empty line)
-2. Because of laziness, `paragraph` is not computed until it's needed, so we don't have to worry about the performance implications in the case the we are still grouping lines
+2. Because of laziness, `paragraph` is not computed until it's needed, so we don't have to worry about the performance implications in the case that we are still grouping lines
 3. Why do we reverse `currentParagraph`?
 (See point (6))
 4. We saw case expressions used to deconstruct `newtype`s and `Char`s, but we can also pattern match on lists and other ADTs as well!